Jump Interface: Use Jump Items to Access Remote Systems

 Permission to revoke approved access requests is controlled by Jump Policy.
 Any user who can approve requests on the Jump Policy can cancel requests, subject to the approval type.
 In the /login web management interface, go to Jump > Jump Policies.
 Under Jump Approval you have two options:

 - Anyone Permitted to Request

-- Requester Only
+- Requestor Only

-If the Jump Policy is set to Requester Only, and an Access Request is presently approved for User A, User B is asked to create a new Access Request if they attempt to Jump to the Jump Item, since that request does not apply to them.
+If the Jump Policy is set to requestor Only, and an Access Request is presently approved for User A, User B is asked to create a new Access Request if they attempt to Jump to the Jump Item, since that request does not apply to them.
 Additionally, if User B attempts to cancel the Access Approval Request, the option is grayed out.
 The only user who can cancel the approved request is User A, because they are the approved user for the request.